 4. Themed Colour Schemes

-We already suggested something like this earlier: basically, an easy way of redecorating for the holidays is to use cohesive holiday colour palettes for the changes.
+We suggested something like this earlier: basically, an easy way of redecorating for the holidays is to use cohesive holiday colour palettes for the changes.
 Red, green, and white are excellent options for Christmas, as we said before, along with teal and white.

-You can try looking up popular colour palettes for the holiday online to get a sense of what each one looks like.
+You can look up popular colour palettes for the holiday online to get a sense of what each one looks like.
 A good idea here is to set those palettes against what you already have in your decor.
 Get a tablet, open a palette on it, and then hold it up while looking at your existing decor behind it.

 What’s the purpose of doing this?
 Simply to help you find palettes that won’t require you to get rid of or replace too many things in your current decor.
 It’s a great way to get options that look great but require less fuss!